Changissnz/selfinterest/README.md

 is, in fact, a denial of their self-interest, placing them on the same level as botanical life.
-The roles assigned to a human being and recognized by other human beings encourage presumptions about that human being, and these presumptions may, in turn, be completely negligent on the domineering motives (part of the what-is) of that human being, so that entertaining that human being as one that has certain objective is far-fetched by the partial reasoning.
+The roles assigned to a human being and recognized by other human beings encourage presumptions about that human being, and these presumptions may, in turn, be completely negligent of the domineering motives (part of the what-is) in that human being, so that entertaining that human being as one that has certain objectives is far-fetched by the partial reasoning.